-TV3 has The AM Show from 6am, regular news bulletins, and The Project (a news / entertainment show) that screens weeknights at 7pm.
+TV3 has The AM Show, NewsHub and The Project (a news/entertainment show) that screens weeknights at 7pm.

 Prime has a news bulletin at 5.30pm each day.

 Māori Television's news programme Te Kāea is at 5.30pm each day.